W47: Live fire testing

 The W47 is the only US ICBM or SLBM warhead to have been live fired in an atmospheric missile and warhead test, on May 6, 1962.
 This event took place during shot Frigate Bird which was part of the Dominic test series.
-While stationed off Johnston Island, the American submarine USS Ethan Allen fired a Polaris-A2 missile at an open ocean target point in the vicinity of Palmyra Atoll, south of Hawaii.
+While stationed about 6000 km southwest of Los Angeles, the American submarine USS Ethan Allen fired a Polaris-A2 missile at an open ocean target point 920 km short of the then British Kiritimati (Christmas Island), south of Hawaii.
 The missile traveled a distance of 1020 nmi.
 The test was observed by two submerged US submarines stationed approximately 30 mi from the target point, USS Carbonero and USS Medregal.
 The missile warhead detonated at 23:30 GMT on May 6, 1962, approximately 2 km from the designated target point, and at the target altitude of 11000 ft.
 The detonation was successful and had the full design yield of the W47Y1 at approximately 600 kilotons.
 The shot was designed to improve confidence in the US ballistic missile systems, though even after the test there was considerable controversy.
 This was partly because it was revealed that the warhead selected for the test had undergone modifications before testing and was not necessarily representative of the stockpile.

 Reliability controversy

 The W47 warhead had a series of serious reliability problems with the warhead design.
 300 of the EC-47 production prototype model were produced from April 1960 through June 1960, and were all promptly retired in June 1960 due to reliability concerns.
 Production of Y1 and Y2 models then proceeded in 1960 through 1964.
 A total of 1060 Y1 and Y2 models were produced, but they were found to have so many reliability problems that no more than 300 were ever in service at any given time.
 In 1966, 75% of the stockpiled Y2 warheads were thought to be defective and unusable.
 Repair programs continued for some time.

 A number of the Polaris warheads were replaced in the early 1960s, when corrosion of the pits was discovered during routine maintenance.

 Failures of the W45, W47, and W52 warheads are still an active part of the debate about the reliability of the US nuclear weapons force moving into the future, without ongoing nuclear testing.

 A one-point safety test performed on the W47 warhead just prior the 1958 moratorium (Hardtack/Neptune) failed, yielding a 100-ton explosion.
 Because the test ban prohibited the testing needed for inherently safe one-point safe designs, a makeshift solution was adopted: a boron-cadmium wire was folded inside the pit during manufacture, and pulled out by a small motor during the warhead arming process.
-Unfortunately, this wire had a tendency to become brittle during storage, and break or get stuck during arming, which prevented complete removal and rendered the warhead a dud.
+This wire had a tendency to become brittle during storage, and break or get stuck during arming, which prevented complete removal and rendered the warhead a dud.
 It was estimated that 50-75% of warheads would fail.
 This required a complete rebuild of the W47 primaries.
 The oil used for lubricating the wire also promoted corrosion of the pit.